Developer(s) – IO Interactive, Magic Pockets & Robosoft Technologies

 Director – Jeremy C. Petreman

 Producer(s) – Jonas Lind & Luke Valentine

-Developed as a game that the creators personally wanted to be able to play with their children, Mini Ninjas was a combat-oriented adventure game, which was well received upon release and ever since, there has been fairly high demand for a sequel.
+Developed as a game that the creators personally wanted to be able to play with their children, Mini Ninjas was a combat-oriented adventure game, which was well-received upon release, and ever since, there has been a fairly high demand for a sequel.
 To me, it all comes as no surprise after playing it for myself.
 Though perhaps too linear, it’s still a pretty enjoyable game for how long it lasts.

 Graphics – 7.5/10

 Making use of cel-shaded visuals, the game bears a striking resemblance to The Legend of Zelda: Wind Waker; it’s not quite as strong in terms of conceptual design, but the attention to detail is extremely well adhered to.
 The scenery, particularly trees and grass, give it as realistic a feel as a game like this could possibly have.
 There’s also quite a bit of variety to be experienced in terms of individual-level design, with the game taking place in a multitude of different locations; many representing the contrast between natural man-made structure synonymous with Japanese culture.

 Gameplay – 7.5/10

 Though there is quite some variety in level design, the true variety this game has to offer is in its gameplay.
 Eventually, the player will have access to six different characters, each with their own special abilities and fighting styles.
 The main character Hiro, in particular, has many different types of magic spells to attack enemies, stop time, and possess wildlife among many other things.
 There are also a fair few side quests to add to the game’s longevity, but I couldn’t help but think how much better it would have been if set in an open world.
 That’s why I believe it would be quite easy to develop a better game in a possible sequel.